marxmate/testcxfspringboot/README.md

-# testjerseyspringboot
+# testcxfspringboot
-test project for jersey and springboot
+test project for cxf and springboot
 # run with
 run embedded tomcats

 ## frontend
-run with commented property: server_port
+run with commented property: server_port: 8080

 ## backend
 run with server_port: 6061